 Working on ‘Experience’ Section

-A diversified area that can reveal a lot about profession and career, the experience section varies for every case.
+This is a diversified area that can reveal a lot about profession and career.
+Plus, the experience section varies for every case.

 Begin with the recent job and explain your strengths.
 Tailor your experience to fit the needs of the job you are currently applying for.
 Make the recruiter’s life easy by highlighting the specific skill set they are currently in search of.